-A visit to Paris, whether it’s for the first, second or fifteenth time will most likely include sites like The Eiffel Tower, The Louvre, Notre Dame Cathedral and a great restaurant or two but what about those places that you might not have heard of?
+A visit to Paris, whether it’s for the first, second or fifteenth time will most likely include sites like The Eiffel Tower, The Louvre and Notre Dame Cathedral.
+That being said, there are heaps of secret spots in Paris to visit that are sometimes hidden in plain sight.

 1.)
 Ride the Curious Dodo Manège